pingcap/docs-cn/br/br-snapshot-guide.md

 --storage "s3://backup-101/snapshot-202209081330?access-key=${access-key}&secret-access-key=${secret-access-key}"
 ```

+To address the potential bottleneck issue during restoration in large-scale Region scenarios, starting from v7.6.0, BR supports a coarse-grained Region scatter algorithm (experimental).
+You can enable this algorithm by specifying `--granularity="coarse-grained"`.

 During restore, a progress bar is displayed in the terminal as shown below.
 When the progress bar advances to 100%, the restore task is completed and statistics such as total restore time, average restore speed, and total data size are displayed.

 ```shell